 When baking or frying with a stove/cooktop, sometimes, without paying notice, fire erupts suddenly: even with minimum quantities, oil can self-ignite within a few minutes if left alone, a towel or sheet of paper can get ignited if left close to a burner.

-The NFPA which conducts research on various fire issues in the US, found that 47% of home fires in US are originated with cooking appliances and these are the reported events.
-There are many more fire events that are not reported because somehow, they managed to extinguish it.
+The NFPA, which conducts research on various fire issues in the US, found that 47% of home fires originate from cooking appliances and these are the reported events.
+There are many more fire events that are not reported because somehow, they managed to extinguish them.

 Here are some fire hazard tips:

-If something caught fire – especially oil – never try to extinguish the fire with water.
-If you have an extinguisher – better a K type for kitchen fires – or even a standard extinguisher which deploys dry powder, use it.
+If something caught fire, especially oil, never try to extinguish the fire with water.
+If you have an extinguisher, better a K type for kitchen fires, or even a standard extinguisher that deploys dry powder, use it.

-Do not operate it too close to the fire keep minimum distance of 5 feet.
+Do not operate it too close to the fire keep a minimum distance of 5 feet.